Office: PAC 105

 In radio, he has produced many documentaries that have won 9 national Broadcast Education Association, 6 regional Edward R. Murrow awards and 13 Kentucky/Tennessee Associated Press awards.
 His reports have aired on the Tennessee Radio Network, Kentucky News Network and stations in Washington D.C., Tampa, St. Louis and Detroit among others.

 Likes has six published essays in the Journal of Electronic News and written fifteen articles for professional media magazines.
-He has conducted twenty presentations at conferences such as Society of Professional Journalists, Radio/TV Digital News Association and the Broadcast Education Association.
+He has conducted twenty-two presentations at conferences such as Society of Professional Journalists, Radio/TV Digital News Association and the Broadcast Education Association.

 Likes is on the Fulbright Specialists Roster.
 He has had many fellowships including in 2013 when he was awarded a National Association of Television Program Executives Fellowship.
 He also attended the Poynter Institute for Media Studies “New curriculum for a new Journalism” seminar.
 In 2012 he attended American Council on Education Leadership Academy for Department Chairs at Miami University (Ohio).
 In 2008 and 2009 he was awarded Scripps Howard Fellowships to attend the Academic Leadership Academy at LSU.
 In 2007 he attended the Poynter workshop for multimedia trainers.
 In 2001 he participated in the Radio/TV News Directors Foundation “Excellence in Journalism Education” program via a faculty fellowship at WTHR-TV Indianapolis, IN.